doingweb/generator-sassy-roboyeti/README.md

 ### Cache busting

-Your CSS and javascript are revved and references rewritten, so new versions aren't ignored by caches.
+Your CSS and javascript are revved and references rewritten, so those pesky caches don't try to tell *you* what's what.

 ### CDNification